 All universities in South Africa are obligated by law to take part in a National Project driven by the external regulatory bodies (Department of Higher Education and Training (DHET), the Council on Higher Education (CHE) and the South African Qualifications Authority (SAQA)), to align all qualifications with the Higher Education Qualifications Sub-Framework (HEQSF).
-It follows that the NWU is continuously in process of aligning our qualification and programme offering with the requirements of the HEQSF.
+It follows that the NWU is continuously in the process of aligning our qualifications and programme offerings with the requirements of the HEQSF.